Skip to Content

 October 16, 2024

-It is believed that educational and training opportunities for hospitalists and advanced practice providers (AAPs) practicing in post-acute and long-term care residents (PALTC) is minimal, as standard training programs are typically focused on geriatrics.
+It is believed that educational and training opportunities for hospitalists and advanced practice providers (APPs) practicing in post-acute and long-term care residents (PALTC) is minimal, as standard training programs are typically focused on geriatrics.

 To address this challenge and enhance educational opportunities, Division of Geriatric Medicine faculty, including Shauna Assadzandi, MDJennifer Pruskowski, PharmD, MS, BCPS, BCGP, and Robin L.P.
 Jump, MD, PhD, recently worked toward developing a curriculum to help clinicians experienced in the care of hospitalized patients provide optimal care in the PALTC setting.